seraph14/seraph14/README.md

 ### About Me
 - 🎓 Soon to be grad with a Bachelor of Software Engineering (2023)
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning mobile development

 ### Languages and Tools
 <p align="left">